 Genetically Engineered Animals?

 The GMO controversy doesn’t end at the fields.
-Genetically engineered (GE) salmon could be approved any day—but the fish could present serious risks to consumer health, animal welfare, wild fish populations, fishing economies and the environment.
+Genetically engineered (GE) salmon has been approved by the FDA—but the fish could present serious risks to consumer health, animal welfare, wild fish populations, fishing economies and the environment.
 That's all on top of potentially diminishing the nutrition and taste of salmon, one of the most popular and important fish in the American diet.

 Meanwhile, a British company wants to cash in on genetically engineered mosquitos, marketing it as a means of controlling dengue fever.
 But GE insects are inherently risky and cannot be truly regulated — not to mention there is a lack of public support and an inability to prove that this science experiment would actually prevent disease transmission.